-Last semester, Max Plummer, Adella Guo and I worked with our client, Fiat Chrysler Automobiles (FCA) to realize a future of autonomous vehicle.
+Last Spring, Max Plummer, Adella Guo and I worked with our client, Fiat Chrysler Automobiles (FCA) to realize a future of autonomous vehicle.

 Through four months of research, discussion, and creation, we illustrated a world in which autonomous technology afforded FCA a new opportunity for a temporary ownership service.
 Our pitch is a service built to enhance the shared mobility while simultaneously adapting FCA to the dynamic and ephemeral ownership model of the future.